Bernardozomer/geometry/README.md

 **v2.0**

-Shapes aren't meant to be edited.
+Shapes aren't meant to be changed once created.